e-maginer/emaginer-marketplace/docs/Jenkins/Jenkins Getting Started.md

 The CI phase provides the first feedback to developers.
 As its name indicates, starts by checking out the code from the repository, compiles it (install dependencies), runs unit tests, and verifies the code quality.
 The build should take no more than 5 minutes.
         1. Create the Jenkinsfile including the Commit pipeline, and push into the GitHub repository.
+All stages will run on dynamically provisioned Docker containers, having matthewhartstonge/node-docker image, on permanent/pre-configured agent nodes.
+We are using this image:[matthewhartstonge](https://hub.docker.com/r/matthewhartstonge/node-docker) that contains:
+            - NodeJS to execute npm install command (from Build stage)
+            - Docker CLI to execute Docker commands (from Build image & push it to DockerHub)
+        Alternatively, we can create our image from a Dockerfile (based on Node and we add Docker CLI) and push it to Docker registry (see the example builder-container_2_6 in the dockerBook project)
         Creating a Jenkinsfile, which is checked into source control, provides a number of benefits:
             - In case of Jenkins failure, the pipeline definition is not lost.
             - The history of the pipeline is stored
             - Code review/iteration on the pipeline
             - Single source of truth for the pipeline.
         2. Configure Jenkins to checkout/clone the codebase from GitHub: new Item => Pipeline=> Configure => Advanced Project Options => enter the repository URL and credentials (password is the Personal Access Token).
             - To select a specific branch rather than 'main', in the Pipeline General tab => tick the option 'This project is parameterized' and add a String parameter (BRANCH) => in the Pipeline configuration, Branches to build, add the new parameter name ${BRANCH}.
 [Checkout here](https://stackoverflow.com/questions/32108380/jenkins-how-to-build-a-specific-branch).
             - To select a specific folder where the Jenkinsfile is located (rather than in the project root), set the path in the field: 'Script Path' such as 'scripts/jenkins/Jenkinsfile'.
         3. Configure the build trigger (external by Githb) and notifications in Jenkins